francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 {: #fig-fec-repair-frame title="REPAIR frame format"}

-The payload of the REPAIR frame is specific to the underlying erasure-correcting code.
-In addition to the repair symbol itself, it may contain any metadata needed by the erasure-correcting code (e.g. identifying the source symbols protected by the repair symbol carried in the frame).
+The payload of the REPAIR frame is specific to the underlying FEC scheme.
+In addition to the repair symbol itself, it may contain any metadata needed by the erasure-correcting code (e.g. identifying the source symbols protected by the repair symbol carried by the frame).
-Depending on the underlying FEC scheme, the REPAIR frame MAY contain only a part of a repair symbol.
+Depending on the FEC scheme, the REPAIR frame MAY contain only a part of a repair symbol.